signalpoint/angular-drupal/README.md

-# jdrupal-ng
+# angular-drupal
-An Angular module for Drupal REST.
+An Angular module for Drupal RESTful Services.